Setting the Record Straight

 True or False?
 What the NEA says about AAE

-NEA state affiliates (and a number of AFT affiliates) have been disseminating false information about AAE in an obvious attempt to discourage teachers from joining with us.
+NEA state affiliates (and a number of AFT affiliates) have been disseminating false information about AAE in an obvious attempt to discourage teachers from exercising their right to choose.

-Teachers, if you come across this type of misinformation in your district, please share these fact pages with your colleagues.
+If you come across this type of misinformation in your district, please share these facts with your colleagues:

 The NEA says… AAE “is anti-union and out to destroy public education.”